-Florida uninsured health care programs.
+Florida uninsured health care programs and health insurance plans.

 The programs are offered to patients who meet qualifications, which will include income limits, Medicaid eligibility, and more.
 Some are focused on children and others may be targeted for specific medical conditions, such as cancer.
 While there are no guarantees, these various resources can help provide affordable, or maybe even free, health care and medications to thousands of families across the state.

 A summary of the various programs as well as health insurance plans are below.
 While some will depend on government funding, if the particular service or agency can’t meet your needs then ask for referrals or other guidance.

 Dental and healthcare resources for uninsured residents in Florida

 Florida AIDS Drug Assistance Program – Get access to HIV/AIDS medications for uninsured and underserved individuals who meet income limits.
 The federal government funded program pays for a number of FDA approved HIV/AIDS-related medications.
 There is often an extensive waiting list in place; however exemptions to that list can be made from time to time based on need and other factors.
 800-352-2437